Law

 The MSU Institutional Repository (MSUIR)

 The MSUIR is an online digital collection of the university’s research output.
-The collection contains documents such as research papers, conference papers, books, book chapters, speeches, public lectures and seminar series presentations.
+The collection includes documents such as research papers, conference papers, books, book chapters, speeches, public lectures, and seminar series presentations.

 How to access MSUIR